hypersec-systems/finddir/README.md

 # finddir
-Finddir is a golang tool to designed to brute force directories and files names on web/application servers.
+Finddir is a golang hacking tool to designed to brute force directories and files names on web/application servers.